|

 In Part 3 of Who is crazy, actually?, using various real-life examples, Saar Roelofs shows that people in psychological distress - even without the intervention of mental health care professionals - are capable of tapping into unsuspected inner strengths.
 According to the author, art is a source of inspiration that can contribute to insight and spiritual growth.
 Consequently, the reader will find many references to visual art, literature, and music in the book.

-Reception "Saar Roelofs focuses on the creativity and resilience of patients.
+Reviews "Saar Roelofs focuses on the creativity and resilience of patients.
 She also refers to the resilience of artists and Holocaust survivors.
 She rightly points out that people in exceptional situations often exhibit enormous growth potential, from which we as therapists can still learn a great deal."
 (Dutch) Journal of Psychiatry 5, 2009, Patrick Luyten "An extraordinarily supportive message for everyone in psychological distress."
 Zinweb, July 6, 2008, Marga Haas.
 A justified argument against making people dependent on professional care.
 Illustrated with original cartoons that provide clarity.
 Lively case studies.
 Dutch Journal of Medicine December 13, 2008, PC Bügel.

 Triptych on mental healthcare Who is crazy, actually?
 (2008) together with Saar Roelofs' book Don not disturb (1997) and her E-document No Talent for conformism, my experience as a psychologist in the mental health care (2024), forms a critical, still relevant triptych on mental health care.